Neudorf

 HR

-Duži niz godina fotografijom bilježim preostale seoske kuća, od kojih su se mnoge, zbog derutnosti, nakon fotografiranja urušile.
+Duži niz godina fotografijom bilježim preostale povijesne seoske kuće od kojih su se mnoge, zbog derutnosti, nakon fotografiranja urušile.
 Serija fotografija se sastoji upravo od tih „mrtvih“ kuća koje apliciram na nedavno snimljene lokacije na kojima su se nalazile, iznad vlastitih ruševina.
-Povijest je pokazala neutemeljenost ideala suživota koji je s njima građen, a na fotografijama su samo ruševine i duhovi jednog izumrlog svijeta.
+Povijest je pokazala neutemeljenost idealizma koji je u njih ugrađen.
+Aktualno iseljavanje i demografski slom preostalih Hrvata ostavlja iza sebe prazan prostor Slavonije u kojem su te kuće ruševine prostora života i suživota.

 ENG

-With the rapid industrialization of Slavonia in the 19th century, a great wave of settlement began with Germans, Hungarians, Serbs, Ruthenians, Slovaks, Czechs, Jews, Austrians, Roma, some Italians and Slovenes, as well as Croats from other regions.
+With the rapid growth of industry in the 19th century, Slavonia (a region in Croatia) was populated by numerous ethnic groups from Central and Eastern Europe.
 Large villages were formed into new ethnic, economic, urban, cultural and confessional communities.
 New Village or Neudorf (German) is a common name for settlements created by colonization.

 For years, I have been photographing the remaining traditional village houses, many of which, due to deterioration, collapsed after being photographed.
-The series of photographs consists of these "dead" houses that I apply to recently photographed locations where they were located, above their own ruins.
-History has shown that the ideal of coexistence that was built with them is ungrounded, and the photographs show only ruins and ghosts of an extinct world.
+The series of photographs consists of these "dead" houses that I apply to recently photographed locations where they once stood, above their own ruins.
+History has shown that the idealism built into them is ungrounded.
+The current emigration and demographic collapse of the remaining Croats leaves behind an empty space of Slavonia in which these houses are ruins of a space of life and coexistence.